freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 Provide links at the bottom of your articles
 --------------------------------------------

-Another great way to remind potential sources know that they can use SecureDrop is to put a link at the bottom of each article.
+Another great way to remind potential *Sources* know that they can use SecureDrop is to put a link at the bottom of each article.
 For example, Gizmodo Media Group, uses a message like this: